Breast Implant Options at Longwood Plastic Surgery

-Just like a woman’s body, breast implants come in many shapes, firmness and sizes.
-Whether using breast implants for breast reconstruction or for cosmetic enhancement the physicians at Longwood Plastic Surgery pay close attention to each patient’s indivual anatomy.
+Just like a woman’s body, breast implants come in many shapes, firmness, and sizes.
+Whether using breast implants for breast reconstruction or for cosmetic enhancement the physicians at Longwood Plastic Surgery pay close attention to each patient’s individual anatomy.
 This ensures that each woman has the implant that best matches their body and aesthetic goals.
-During your consultation you will have an opportunity to see and feel the different types of implants.
-Together with your surgeon you will select the implant most likely to give you the result you are hoping to attain.
+During your consultation, you will have an opportunity to see and feel the different types of implants.
+Together with your surgeon, you will select the implant most likely to give you the result you are hoping to attain.

-Silicone The gel comes in different levels of cohesiveness meaning some silicone gel is softer and some is firmer.
+Silicone gel comes in different levels of cohesiveness meaning some silicone gel is softer and some are firmer.
 Much like breast tissue which varies in firmness.

-Saline Saline implants are made with the same shell as silicone filled implants but are filled with sterile salt water.
+Saline implants are made with the same shell as silicone-filled implants but are filled with sterile saltwater.
 If a saline implant leaks the body absorbs the saline and the other shell collapses inside the breast pocket.
 Saline implants tend to feel less natural.
-The edges are more likely to be seen especially in thin woman or woman with little breast tissue.
+The edges are more likely to be seen especially in thin women or women with little breast tissue.

-Round Round implants have no top or bottom, they can spin and move in the implant pocket without distorted the breast shape.
+Round implants have no top or bottom, they can spin and move in the implant pocket without distorting the breast shape.

-Shaped Shaped implants have a top and a bottom, they bottom will have more volume and projection just like a natural breast.
+Shaped implants have a top and a bottom, the bottom will have more volume and projection just like a natural breast.
 They are designed to be stiffer so they don’t move in the implant pocket.

 Breast implants do not impair breast health.

 Careful reviews of scientific research found no link between breast implants and autoimmune or other systemic diseases.